HassanCorrigan/nextjs-sanity-app/README.md

-# A starter app using Next.js and Sanity CMS
+# A starter app using Next.js as the front-end and Sanity CMS for API requests.